Yourtown Winner Home Lottery Victoria Eligibility: Complete Rules & Requirements 2026

 Can I enter Yourtown's lottery from outside Australia?

-No. You must hold Australian citizenship or permanent residency to enter.
-Temporary visa holders, including international students and overseas workers on sponsorship, are ineligible.
-You can enter if you hold a permanent resident visa (PR), even if you have not yet applied for citizenship.
+No. You must be an Australian citizen or permanent resident.
+Temporary visa holders cannot enter.
+This includes international students and overseas workers on sponsorship.
+You can enter if you hold a permanent resident visa.

 What if my details change between purchase and the draw?

-Update your registered address and contact details with Yourtown as soon as possible.
-Log in to your account on the ticket purchase platform and amend your profile.
-If your personal details (name, date of birth) change due to marriage, divorce, or legal change, contact Yourtown directly with a certified copy of the relevant document.
-Failure to update details may delay your prize claim if you win.
+Update your address and contact details with Yourtown right away.
+Log in to your account on the ticket platform.
+Change your profile.
+If your name changes due to marriage or divorce, contact Yourtown directly.
+Send a certified copy of the relevant document.
+If you don't update, claiming your prize may take longer.

 Can a trust or company buy tickets?

-No. Tickets must be registered to an individual adult aged 18+.
-Trusts, companies, partnerships, and other legal entities cannot enter.
-If you want to gift a ticket to a family member, register it under their name and address instead.
-Yourtown will not process entries registered to corporate or trust entities.
+No. Tickets must be registered to an adult aged 18 or over.
+Trusts and companies cannot enter.
+Partnerships and other legal entities cannot enter.
+If you want to gift a ticket, register it under their name instead.
+Yourtown will not accept entries from corporate or trust entities.

 Do I pay tax on the prize home itself?

-No income tax applies to the prize home at the time of winning.
-However, you must pay stamp duty (Land Transfer Duty) in Victoria to register the title in your name.
-If you later sell the home and it is not your principal residence, capital gains tax applies to any profit.
-The ATO website explains CGT treatment of prizes in detail.
+No income tax applies to the prize home when you win.
+But you must pay stamp duty in Victoria.
+You need this to register the title in your name.
+If you later sell the home and it is not your main home, capital gains tax applies.
+The ATO website explains capital gains tax on prizes.

 What happens if I cannot afford the stamp duty after winning?

-Stamp duty must be paid for the title transfer to complete.
-If you cannot pay, you cannot legally claim the property.
-Some winners have negotiated payment plans with the Victorian Taxation Office, but this is not guaranteed.
-Factor stamp duty into your decision to buy tickets; a $3 million prize home may cost you $165,000–$195,000 to claim and settle.
-If you cannot fund this, decline the prize and Yourtown will draw a backup winner.
+Stamp duty must be paid for the title transfer.
+If you cannot pay, you cannot claim the property.
+Some winners have negotiated payment plans.
+But this is not guaranteed.
+A $3 million prize home may cost $165,000–$195,000.
+This covers stamp duty and settlement costs.
+If you cannot fund this, decline the prize.
+Yourtown will draw a backup winner instead.

 Yourtown's Charity Status and ACNC Registration

-Yourtown is registered with the Australian Charities and Not-for-Profits Commission (ACNC).
-The lottery is conducted under the Charitable Gaming Act as a means of raising revenue for Yourtown's charitable programs.
-All revenue raised, minus operational costs and the prize, supports youth and family services across Australia.
-Check the ACNC Register to verify Yourtown's current registration status and view its most recent annual reports.
+Yourtown is registered with the Australian Charities and Not-for-Profits Commission.
+The ACNC is the charity regulator.
+The lottery operates under the Charitable Gaming Act.
+It raises revenue for Yourtown's charitable programs.
+All money raised, minus costs and the prize, helps youth and family services.
+Check the ACNC Register to verify Yourtown's registration.
+View its latest annual reports there.

-ACNC registration requires audited financial statements and compliance with gaming regulations.
-This oversight protects players by ensuring draws are conducted fairly and prizes are paid.
-Yourtown must publish annual charity reports detailing how much money was raised and how it was spent on charitable purposes.
+The ACNC requires audited financial statements.
+It also requires gaming compliance.
+This protects players.
+It ensures draws are fair.
+It ensures prizes are paid.
+Yourtown must publish annual charity reports.
+These detail how much money was raised.
+They show how money was spent on charity work.

 How to Enter and Next Steps

-You will receive a ticket confirmation email within 2 business days.
-Retain this for your records.
-Check the draw page again for the exact draw date and time.
-Winners are announced by Yourtown within 48 hours of the draw; you can also contact the charity directly to confirm if you hold a winning ticket.
+Check the draw page for the exact draw date and time.
+Yourtown announces winners within 48 hours of the draw.
+You can also call the charity to check if you won.

-For more information on prize home lotteries in general, read our prize home guides to understand odds, tax implications, and how to choose between competing draws.
+Read our prize home guides to learn more.
+We explain odds, taxes, and how to pick between draws.

 Responsible Gambling Notice

-Lottery tickets are a form of gambling.
-Only spend what you can afford to lose.
-If you are concerned about your gambling, contact the Gambling Help Line on 1800 858 858 (Victoria) or visit www.gambleaware.vic.gov.au.
-Yourtown's lottery is licensed and conducted responsibly under Victorian gaming law, but prizes are never guaranteed.
+Lottery tickets are gambling.
+Only spend money you can afford to lose.
+If you worry about gambling, call 1800 858 858.
+Visit www.gambleaware.vic.gov.au for help.
+Yourtown runs this lottery with a license.
+Victorian gaming law applies.
+But prizes are not guaranteed.

 Affiliate Disclosure

-Win A Home is an independent directory of Australian prize home lotteries.
-We earn revenue when you purchase a lottery ticket through links on this site.
-This does not affect the price you pay or the eligibility rules described in this guide.
-All eligibility information is sourced from Yourtown's official terms and conditions, Victorian gaming legislation, and ACNC regulations.
-We receive no financial incentive to favour one charity lottery over another.
+Win A Home lists Australian prize home lotteries.
+We earn money when you buy tickets through our links.
+This does not change your ticket price or the rules in this guide.
+We get information from Yourtown's official terms, Victorian gaming law, and ACNC rules.
+We do not favor one charity lottery over another for money.